 We exist to redeem waste, share food and work, dispel loneliness, reconnect neighbours, celebrate difference and subvert the status quo!

-Enquires about volunteering please call or text Marcus on 0421076804.
+Enquires about volunteering please call or text 0466976804.
 Donations can be made via:

 The Wednesday program is an activity of the People’s Place: Newmarket a faith community of Essendon Baptist Church who seek to build community connections by initiating and supporting various local food initiatives.